 Flying Legends of the Royal Air Force

 This website is dedicated to the legacy of Czechoslovak exile airmen of 1939-1945 and their flying machines in particular.
-We run a collection of vintage aircraft painstakingly restored to original condition, fully airworthy and cared of with love and tender.
-All these planes have in common the fact that they were piloted by citizens of Czechoslovakia during WWII: A 1938 Miles M-14A Magister Mk.I serial number 873, a 1939 De Havilland DH-82 Tiger Moth Mk.II serial number 82536 and a 1940 made serial number 83105.
-These "old ladies" are the very first of the type and the oldest aerobatic airplanes ever home based in the Czech Republic.
+We run a collection of vintage aircraft painstakingly restored to original condition, fully airworthy and lovingly maintained and operated by a bunch of aviation professionals and enthusiasts at the same time.
+All these planes have in common the fact that they were piloted by citizens of Czechoslovakia during WWII:

-Our Miles Magister is one of five still flying in the world.
-Bearing its original RAF number N3827 she was also used by No.2 Flying Instructors School in Montrose Scotland where flight instructors' trainings for elementary and advanced flight schools (single-multiengined) were taking place.
-Many Czechoslovak pilots were trained here since 1940.
-The most remarkable moment is No.10 FI Course, held by 2nd FIS form July 1st to August 21, 1942 featuring also two Czechoslovaks F/O Jan Mokrejš a F/Sgt.
+A 1938 Miles M-14A Magister Mk.I serial number 873 is one of five still flying examples in the world.
+Bearing its original RAF number N3827 she was also used by No.2 Flying Instructors School in Montrose Scotland where flight instructors' training for elementary and advanced flight schools (single-multiengined) was taking place.
+Many Czechoslovak pilots have been trained here since 1940.
+The most remarkable moment is the No.10 FI Course, held by the 2nd FIS from July 1st to August 21, 1942, featuring also two Czechoslovaks F/O Jan Mokrejš an F/Sgt.
 Jaroslav Šika.
 Both passed a two-phase syllabus on Magisters and Oxfords whereas Mokrejš carried a total of six flights on N3827 logging 7.10 hrs on the aircraft.
 READ MORE

-The 1939 Tiger was acquired from the immaculate collection of Kevin Crumplin when he realized that the airplane would be very well looked after (sure it would!).
+De Havilland DH-82A Tiger Moth Mk.II serial number 82536 was acquired from the immaculate collection of Kevin Crumplin once he has realized that the aeroplane would be very well looked after (sure it would!).
 Kevin is a living legend in the world of DH-82 operating the Tiger Moth Training at Henstridge UK together with Annabelle Burroughes and Clive Davidson.
 This act of fellowship and mutual sympathy rather than a mere business transaction has, de facto, expanded his remarkable enterprise into Central Europe.
 READ MORE

 Aero 145 serial number 20-001 made in 1960 is not a wartime veteran though however it's so much beautiful, famous and rare at the same time to star as an exemption in our collection representing all the excellent Czechoslovak post-war aircraft designs.
 More information here.
-Photos by Petr Kolmann.

 We fly for joy and edification, air displays, memorial flights and public sightseeing